 This healthy sandwich will be a go-to vegetarian recipe for your kids.
 Heidi of Foodie Crush swears by it for packed school lunches for her own kids.
 Top your choice of thick sandwich bread with a light cream cheese spread and zucchini, spinach, cucumber, green tomato, avocado, and sprouts.

 Mac and Cheese

 This stovetop macaroni and cheese recipe from The Modern Proper is made with only four ingredients, making it the perfect quick vegetarian meal for your little ones.
 All you need is cooked pasta, cream, cheddar, and Parmesan cheese.
 You can also sneak some vegetables in this classic dish to ensure your kids are having a balanced meal.
 Top with peas or sliced apples for an extra serving of fruits and veggies.

 Frozen Yogurt Bites

 These peach frozen yogurt bites from Hello Glow can easily be made ahead of time and saved for a quick snack in a pinch.
 They're made with just three simple ingredients: plain yogurt, peaches, and honey.
 Mix everything together in a bowl, spoon the mixture into an ice tray, and freeze until solid.

-If your children like avocados, they'll love this simple guacamole from Salt and Wind.
-It will only set you back about five minutes in the kitchen and calls for just avocado, lime, sea salt, and jalapeño chile.
+If your children like avocados, they'll love this simple guacamole from Salt & Wind.
+It will only set you back about five minutes in the kitchen and calls for just avocados, lime, sea salt, and jalapeño chile.
 Of course, if your little one isn't ready for spicy foods, you can omit the chile and serve up the avocado mash with tortilla chips of your choice.

 Trade in a typical veggie burger for this grilled portobello mushroom burger from Foodie Crush.
-Your kids will love that it looks like a regular burger, but it's a vegetarian recipe packed with healthy vegetables.
+Your kids will love that it looks like a regular burger, even though it's a vegetarian recipe packed with healthy vegetables.
 Serve it on a bun or open face on a flatbread pita.